petabridge/akka-bootcamp/src/Unit-3/lesson1/README.md

 On the surface, `Router`s look like normal actors, but they are actually implemented differently.
 Routers are designed to be extremely efficient at one thing: receiving messages and quickly passing them on to routees.

 A normal actor *can* be used for routing messages, but a normal actor's single-threaded processing can become a bottleneck.
 Routers achieve much higher throughput by changing the usual message-processing pipeline to allow concurrent message routing.
 This is achieved by embedding the routing logic of a `Router` directly in their `ActorCell` itself (the mesh between the actor's mailbox and the actor,) rather than in the receive loop / message-handling code of the router actor.
-This way, messages sent to a router's `ActorRef` are immediately routed to the routee, bypassing the single-threaded message-handling code of the router's actor entirely.
+This way, messages sent to a router's `IActorRef` are immediately routed to the routee, bypassing the single-threaded message-handling code of the router's actor entirely.

 Fortunately, *all of this complexity is invisible to consumers of the routing API*.